sushiag/go-webrtc-signaling-server/client/CLIENT.md

 | SignalingIn    | chan MessageRawJsonPayload   | Receives messages from the server        |
 | SignalingOut   | chan MessageAnyPayLoad       | Used to send signaling messages to server|

+# Notes

+- This avoids the use of sync related, and locks.
+- Malformed client ID from the server will cause the client to fail upon setup.

 ## peer_manager Package

 This package handles the full lifecycle and signaling logic for the Webrtc peer connections in a client.
 It offers, answer, exhange ICE candidates and peer-states a room of users.